XadillaX/xto/README.md

 });
 ```

-`xto` also supported `async/await`
+`xto` also supported `Promise`

-The error will be thrown if global.Promise not found, so make sure you have `Promise` before using `async/await`
+The error will be thrown if global.Promise not found, so make sure you have `Promise` before using it

 ```javascript
 // Set `Promise` manually